🕒 Last Updated: 25 March 2026 – Odds and market information correct at time of last update. Please check with your bookmaker for current prices.

-Karishma Vijay has emerged as the clear favourite to win The Apprentice 2026, with bookmakers installing her at 11/8 following Harry Clough’s exit from the process.
-The latest market move comes after another dramatic episode, where Lord Sugar’s rare second-chance task still ended in a firing that has tightened the race for the £250,000 investment.
+Karishma Vijay has moved to the head of the betting to win The Apprentice 2026, with bookmakers installing her at 11/8 following Harry Clough’s exit from the process.
+The market move comes after another dramatic episode, where Lord Sugar’s rare second-chance task still ended in a firing that has tightened the race for the £250,000 investment.
+For the most recent odds update, see our Apprentice odds update following the TV selling task.

 | Candidate | Odds | Implied Probability |